2013 World Table Tennis Championships: Results

-In men's doubles, Chuang Chih-yuan and Chen Chien-an captured Chinese Taipei's (Taiwan) first ever gold medal.
+In men's doubles, Chuang Chih-yuan and Chen Chien-an captured Chinese Taipei's (Taiwan) first gold medal.
 The duo topped Ma Lin and Hao Shuai of China four sets to two.
 Ma and Hao won the first set 11–9, before dropping three in a row to Chuang and Chen (12–10, 11–6, 13–11).
 After Ma and Hao won the fifth set 11–9, Chuang and Chen finished off the match with an 11–8 sixth set.
 The secretary general of the Chinese Taipei Table Tennis Association called the victory "an important milestone in our table tennis history," and the Taipei government awarded Chaung and Chen NT$900,000 (US$30,033) each for their accomplishment.
 Taiwanese president Ma Ying-jeou remarked "It’s a hard-won achievement that highlights the Taiwan spirit of perseverance and fortitude."
 Chinese Taipei had been competing in world championships since 1985.
 The country's previous best finish was second place in women's single by Chen Jing twenty years prior.
 China had won the men's doubles in the last ten World Championships.

 In women's singles, Li Xiaoxia of China claimed her first World Championships with a four set to two victory over compatriot Liu Shiwen.
 Li won the first set 11–8, but Liu bounced back with an easy 11–4 second set victory.
 Li captured the third set 11–7 and fourth 12–10.
 Liu stayed alive with an 11–6 fifth set and fended off two match point in the sixth before falling 13–11.
 Li had previously finished second at the World Championships in 2011 and 2007.
 Her victory allowed her to complete a career glad slam (World Cup, Olympic title, and World Championships).
 For Liu, it was her first World Championship Final appearance.
 Ding Ning and rising star Zhu Yuling, both also from China, took the bronze medals.

 The day after Li won the single's title, she joined with Guo Yue to add the women's double gold to her medal haul.
 Ding Ning and Liu Shiwen, also from China, took the first set 11–5, but it was all Li and Guo from there.
 Li and Guo, who are close friends, won the second set 11–5, and then the next three sets 11–7, 11–5, and 11–7, for a four set to one victory.
 Singapore's Feng Tianwei and Yu Mengyu took one of bronzes, with the other going to Chen Meng and Zhu Yuling if China.